-As a necessary step to limit the risk of transmission, we will continue to suspend non-essential visitation for the next 3 weeks, which brings us to the week of 2/22/21.
-At that time, we will know how many residents and support staff have had their second round of vaccinations.
+As a necessary step to limit the risk of transmission, we will continue to suspend non-essential visitation for the next 3 weeks, which brings us to the week of 3/22/2021.
+At that time, we will have completed second vaccinations for many residents and support staff.
 We will look to Behavioral Health, Developmental Disabilities and Hospitals (BHDDH), the Department of Health, the Centers for Disease Control and Prevention and the Governor's office for continued guidance and will communicate updates.
-In addition, we will continue to closely track trends in COVID-19 cases and tests as well as the vaccination progress, weigh risks and benefits with care and make changes if we find circumstances are favorable.
+In addition, we will continue to closely track trends in COVID-19 cases and weigh risks and benefits with care and make changes if we find circumstances are favorable.